Acupuncture for urinary incontinence

 - Allowing increased bladder capacity

-Women with stress urinary incontinence an greatly benefit from my treatment.
+Women with stress urinary incontinence an see significant improvement from my treatment.